AdobeDocs/campaign-web.en/help/v8/content/offers.md

 1. Configure which offers should be proposed to the recipients.

     First select the **[!UICONTROL Offer space]** that matches your offer environment.
-Learn how to create an offer space in the [Campaign v8 documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/offers/interaction-settings/interaction-offer-spaces.html){target="_blank"}
+Learn how to create an offer space in the [Campaign v8 (console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/offers/interaction-settings/interaction-offer-spaces.html){target="_blank"}

     ![](assets/create-content-offers.png)